Reconstruction of $f(R)$ lagrangian from a massive scalar field: Viability of models

-However, detection of gravitational waves presents relativists a primise to validate the present modifications of gravity and put constraints on the parameters of the theory \cite{abott, nunes}.
-Gravitational Wave signals from compact black hole binaries indicate their generation and propagation mechanisms and recently, they are used to study possible restrictions over modified gravity\cite{lomb, jana1}.
-Our interest falls in the cases where constraints on $f (R)$ gravity are studied from $GW170817$, for example by Jana and Mohanty\cite{jana2}.
-They discussed viable $f(R)$ models in the context of a characteristic uncertainty in the observed mass spectrum of the gravitational wave observation $GW170817$ and put some restriction on the lagrangian of the theory.
-The additional scalar degree of freedom of $f(R)$ theories can leave a non-trivial signature in the gravitational wave radiation.
+The detection of gravitational waves (GW) presents relativists a primise to validate the present modifications of gravity and put constraints on the parameters of the theory \cite{abott,nunes}.
+GW signals from compact black hole binaries indicate their generation and propagation mechanisms and recently, they are used to study possible restrictions over modified gravity \cite{lomb,jana1}.
+Our interest falls in the cases where constraints on $f(R)$ gravity are studied from $GW170817$, for example by Jana and Mohanty \cite{jana2}.
+Here, the authors discussed viable $f(R)$ models in the context of a characteristic uncertainty in the observed mass spectrum of the GW observation $GW170817$ and put some restriction on the Lagrangian of the theory.
 A model independent bound

-is enforced as a result of the work of Jana and Mohanty\cite{jana2} where $F(R) = \frac{df(R)}{dR}$ and $R_0$ is the present value of the curvature of our Universe.
-In the present case, the respective $f(R)$ models given by equations (\ref{solution}, \ref{solution1}, \ref{solution2}, \ref{solution3}) all produces a combination of power law terms.
-The constant coefficients depend on the self-interaction potential of the scalar field under consideration, the effective coupling paramters of the minimally coupled scalar field, or mass paramters, in case of the Higgs potential.
-Using the above restrictions, one can restrict the choice of the parameters of the theory and initial conditions in a straightforward manner.
+is enforced where $F(R) = \frac{df(R)}{dR}$ and $R_0$ is the present value of the curvature of our universe.
+In the present case, the $f(R)$ models given by Eqs. (\ref{solution}, \ref{solution1}, \ref{solution2}, \ref{solution3}) all produce a combination of power law terms.
+The constant coefficients depend on the self-interaction potential of the scalar field under consideration.
+Using the above restriction, one can put constraints on the choice of the parameters of the theories in a straightforward manner.

+The viability of the discussed solutions are further checked through the positivity of the first and second derivative of $f(R)$ with respect to Ricci curvature ($f'(R)$ and $f''(R)$) (for detailed methodology and discussions we refer to the review of Silvestri and Trodden \cite{silvestri}.
+Positivity of $\frac{df(R)}{dR}$ ensures the positivity of effective energy density.
+On the other hand, positivity of $\frac{d^{2}f(R)}{dR^2}$ ensures the stability of the model.

+Fig. \ref{fprimepowerlaw} shows the evolution of $f'(R)$ as a function of $R$, for simple power law self-interaction potential.
+We show the plots for the specific example presented by Eq. (\ref{example1}).
+The positivity of $f'(R)$ and $f''(R)$ depends on the signatures of the constants of integration $C_{1}$ and $C_{2}$.
+The blue curve shows the evolution for $C_{1}, C_{2} > 0$ and the only choice for which the evolution is positive throughout.
+All the other alternatives show a departure from positivity either at very low curvature or at high curvature.
+This behavior qualitatively remains the same at high curvature as well.
+The graphs in Fig. \ref{fdprimepowerlaw} shows the evolution of $f''(R)$ as a function of $R$ in different ranges of the value of Ricci curvature.
+The red curve shows the evolution for $C_{1}, C_{2} < 0$ and $C_{1} < 0, C_{2} > 0$ while the green curve is for $C_{1}, C_{2} > 0$ and $C_{1} > 0, C_{2} < 0$.
+For all the possible choices the evolution shows a departure from positivity at a high curvature. \\